EldhoG34/WildEye/README.md

 `customized_detect.py` is the backend server.
 #### Requirements
 To run this file, system must have GPU and CUDA installed.
 The weight file used for our project is `ele_best2.pt`.
-If you have trained your own YOLO model, you can replace it in the statement `self.weights = YOUR_FILE.pt` inside python program.
+Our project is focused on Elephant detection.
+If you have trained your own YOLO model with multiple animals, you can replace it in the statement `self.weights = YOUR_FILE.pt` inside python program.
 ```markdown
 python customized_detect.py
 ```